macandyp/XcodeSelector/readme.md

 XcodeSelector is simply a Service that is globally availble that checks for any version of Xcode in your Applications directory, and asks which one you want to work with.
 It does ask for your system password, but only because `xcode-select` requires root execution. **This workflow does nothing with your password, otherwise**.

+## Installing

+Download the repository, and double-click the Xcode Selector.workflow file.
+You'll be prompted to install the Service.

 ## Using
     1. From any application, open the Services menu, and select XcodeSelector.
 <img src="https://github.com/macandyp/XcodeSelector/blob/master/screenshot2.png" width="300"/>